SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 If the Source is configured with the **SIEM forward** option, the metadata field `_siemparser` will be set to */Parsers/System/KnowBe4/KnowBe4 KMSAT*.

 ## Data Sources

-The KnowBe4 integration fetches all types of user events for the KnowBe4 account.
+The KnowBe4 integration fetches two types of data sources for the KnowBe4 account.
+1. **External Events**.
+Our integration retrieves all user events for the KnowBe4 account.
+2. **Phishing Tests**.
+Our integration fetches a list of all recipients for each phishing security test on the KnowBe4 account.

 ## States